JaneliaSciComp/NIDAQ.jl/README.md

 Instruments.

 **Linux**
-The package only support DAQmx 20.1 on linux.
+The package only supports DAQmx 20.1 on linux.
 Follow the instructions from this [support doc](https://www.ni.com/en-us/support/documentation/supplemental/18/downloading-and-installing-ni-driver-software-on-linux-desktop.html).

 **Adding `NIDAQ.jl`**
 Then on the Julia command line: